jerry73204/yolo-dl/README.md

 ## Documentation

 Most documenation are inline in the code for now.

-To open the document in browser,
+Compile the documenation and open it in browser.
+Please search for `yolo-dl-doc` crate to see the full documenation.

 ```sh
 cargo doc --open
 ```

-If you are developing on the remote site, you can open the document server by
+If you are developing on the remote site, you can open a remotedocument server with `cargo-docserve`.
+Please search for `yolo-dl-doc` crate in your browser.

 ```sh
 // install if you run cargo-docserve for the first time